bhhbazinga/LockFreeQueue/README.md

   * Thread-safe and Lock-free.
   * Hazard pointer.
   * Inter thread helping.
-  * Support Multi-producer & Multi-consumer
+  * Support Multi-producer & Multi-consumer.
   * No limitation of number of threads.
   * Dynamically allocate nodes(performance bottlneck).
 Or you can simply implement a thread-safe memory pool, e.g. by thread_local   storage identifier.
 ## Benchmark